railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 School to find out about what inspired us to organize RailsBridge Boston workshops.

-The students who attended the workshop were generally appreciated the experience.
+The students who attended the workshop generally appreciated the experience.
 Forty-two out of 60 students completed the exit survey.
 Over 90 percent gave the workshop a rating of 4 or 5 out of 5.